Fan Fiction, Sex Gods and Single Girls

 Bella tucked her phone away and sat back.
-Turning to look at Edward, a giggle burst forth from her lips.
+Turning to Edward, a giggle burst forth from her lips.
 "I guess we're really doing this!
 I just set things in motion!"

 Looping his arm around her, Edward tugged her close, giving her a quick kiss on the cheek as he drove.
 "I'm happy.
 Are you happy?"